L400-RTI/Training-material/modules/01 - Introduction.md

 You’ll learn how to use tools like:

-- Eventstream filters and partitions to direct traffic efficiently
+- Eventstream filters and paReal-Time Intelligencetions to direct traffic efficiently
 - KQL queries with temporal windows and joins to correlate real-time data
 - Rule federation and grouping to reduce trigger noise
 - Power Automate and Notebooks to create precise, governed actions